-- Long sleeved shirt and long pants
+- Long-sleeved shirt and long pants

-- Chemical-resistant gloves, such as barrier laminate, butyl rubber ≥14 mils, nitrile rubber ≥14 mils, neoprene rubber ≥14 mils, or viton ≥14 mils
+- Waterproof gloves

 - Shoes plus socks

 - Protective eyewear (such as a face shield)

 User Safety Requirements

 Discard clothing and other absorbent materials that have been drenched or heavily contaminated with this product's concentrate.
 DO NOT reuse them.
 Follow the manufacturer's instructions for cleaning and maintaining PPE.
 If no such instructions for washables exist, use detergent and hot water.
 Keep and wash PPE separately from other laundry.